canalplus/rx-player/doc/api/low_latency.md

   - it will begin to play faster and seek in non-buffered parts faster

-  - it will request segments which did not have time to be completely encoded on the server-side (as long as the beginning should be available)

   - it will be safer when choosing the right video / audio quality (to avoid the higher chances of rebuffering)